 Waste and recycling

 In Wageningen we collect plastic packaging, tins/cans and drinking cartons (PMD waste), waste paper and cardboard, organic waste and residual household waste separately.
-The waste calendar and more information on separating waste can be found on the ACV website.
+The waste calendar and more information on separating waste can be found on the ACV website or in the ACV app.

 Frequently asked questions